groundberry/cv/README.md

 Self-directed study with online sources and textbooks focusing on:

-- Single-page apps using React; APIs using Express, Sinatra, or Ruby on Rails; algorithms and data structures.
+- Single-page apps using React; APIs using Express, Sinatra, and Rails; algorithms and data structures.

-**Onsite Software Development Bootcamp** at [Makers Academy](http://www.makersacademy.com) *(London, UK)* Aug 2016 -- Dec 2016
+**On-Site Software Development Bootcamp** at [Makers Academy](http://www.makersacademy.com) *(London, UK)* Aug 2016 -- Dec 2016

-- Highly-selective 16-week full-time program where I demonstrated **hungry for learning** and **adaptability to high pressure situations**, being able to learn a new technology every week completing all the assignments with great feedback from my coach.
+- Highly-selective 16-week full-time program where I learnt a new technology every week, completing all assignments with great feedback from my coach.
 - During the course I showed excellent **communication and collaborative skills** by helping classmates with their assignments and questions.
-I also started my own blog, which I maintained weekly during the course and won the final competition.
+I also started my own blog, where I posted weekly, and ended up winning an award.

 **M.Sc.
 Environmental Engineering and Management** at [EOI Business School](http://www.eoi.es/portal/en) *(Madrid, Spain)* 2010 -- 2011